The Stranger (2022 film)

 The Stranger is a 2022 Australian psychological crime thriller film written and directed by Thomas M. Wright, starring Joel Edgerton and Sean Harris.
-Based on the non-fiction book The Sting: The Undercover Operation That Caught Daniel Morcombe's Killer by Kate Kyriacou, and inspired by the murder investigation of Daniel Morcombe, the film follows an investigation of a child abduction case, with an undercover police officer (Edgerton) in a sting operation tasked with getting close to and forming a friendship with the prime suspect (Harris).
+Based on the non-fiction book The Sting: The Undercover Operation That Caught Daniel Morcombe's Killer by Kate Kyriacou, and inspired by the investigation of the murder of Daniel Morcombe.
+The film tells the story of this investigation, a child abduction case, focusing on an undercover police officer (Edgerton) in a sting operation tasked with getting close to and forming a friendship with the prime suspect (Harris).

 The film premiered at the Cannes Film Festival on 18 May 2022, under the Un Certain Regard section.
 It had a limited theatrical release in Australia by Transmission Films on 6 October 2022 and streamed worldwide on Netflix on 19 October.
 The film received positive reviews from critics.

 Plot

 The police suspect Henry Teague of the abduction and murder of a young teen but lack proof.
 They use the Mr. Big procedure to elicit a confession while continuing to search for evidence.
 Undercover police officer Paul Emery introduces himself to Teague during a long bus ride and strikes up a friendship with him.
 After gaining Teague's confidence and sympathy, Emery introduces him to a criminal acquaintance, Mark Frame.
-Frame, who is also an undercover police officer, offers Teague low-level work in a supposed criminal organisation.
-Frame and Emery emphasise that the organisation values honesty above all, and they push Teague to reveal any criminal history that could jeopardise it.
+Frame, who is also an undercover police officer, offers Teague low-level work in a supposed criminal organization.
+Frame and Emery emphasize that the organization values honesty above all, and they push Teague to reveal any criminal history that could jeopardize it.
 Teague admits to having been in and out of jail, culminating in a two-year sentence for assault, but claims to be otherwise clean.